Configure dataflow storage to use Azure Data Lake Gen 2

 - Select Connect to Azure to point to a new Azure Storage account.

 When you select Connect to Azure, Power BI retrieves a list of Azure subscriptions to which you have access.
 Fill in the dropdowns.
 Then choose a valid Azure subscription, resource group, and storage account that has the hierarchical namespace option enabled, which is the ADLS Gen2 flag.
+The personal account used to connect to Azure is only used once, to set the initial connection and grant the Power BI service account rights to read and write data, after which the original user account is no longer needed to keep the connection active.

 After you choose your selected, select Save and you now have successfully connected the workspace to your own ADLS Gen2 account.
 Power BI automatically configures the storage account with the required permissions, and sets up the Power BI filesystem where the data will be written.
 At this point, every dataflow’s data inside this workspace will write directly to this filesystem, which can be used with other Azure services.
 You now have a single source for all of your organizational or departmental data.